IDAES/idaes-pse/docs/property_models/general/pure/NIST.rst

    ":math:`A, B, C, D, E, G`", "cp_mol_ig_comp_coeff", "component, `['A', 'B', 'C', 'D', 'E', 'G']`", ""

 .. note::
     This correlation uses the same parameters as for the ideal gas heat capacity with additional parameter `G`, which accounts for the standard entropy at the reference state defined by NIST.
-User wanting to use a different reference state will need to update `G`.
+Users wanting to use a different reference state will need to update `G`.

 Saturation (Vapor) Pressure
 ---------------------------